kunalDhanke1/MERN-ecommerce/readme.md

 **Important:**

 - **Separate terminals**: Run the commands in separate terminal windows or use `split terminal` to avoid conflicts.
-- **Nodemon required**: Ensure you have `nodemon` installed globally to run the backend development servers using `npm run dev`.
-You can install it globally using `npm install -g nodemon`.

 #### Start the backend server
 - Navigate to the `backend` directory: `cd backend`